pangeo-data/pangeo-docker-images/Sing+GPU.md

 singularity pull tensorflow.sif docker://pangeo/ml-notebook
 ```

-**Note I:** Depending on the size of the image, this could take some time and some warnings to appear.
+**Note I:** Depending on the size of the image, this could take some time and some warnings may appear.
 It may be a good idea to do some other work in the meantime.

 **Note II:** If we were to choose a different image, just change what follows after `docker://` for the name of the image appearing on  [Dockerhub](https://hub.docker.com/u/pangeo).